ionic-team/capacitor/site/docs-md/android/index.md

 # Capacitor Android Documentation

-Capacitor features a native Android runtime that enables developers to communicate between JavaScript and Native Java for Android code.
+<p class="intro">Capacitor features a native Android runtime that enables developers to communicate between JavaScript and Native Java for Android code.</p>

-Capacitor Android apps are configured and managed through Android Studio (generally).
+<p class="intro">Capacitor Android apps are configured and managed through Android Studio (generally).</p>

-Follow these guides for more information on each topic:
+<p class="intro">Follow these guides for more information on each topic:</p>

 ## Getting Started